9 Essential Facts About Digital Marketing Strategies

 1. SEO first

 Search Engine Optimisation is the first step in any quality Digital Marketing strategy.
-Before you look at advertising, whether social or AdWords, make sure you website is optimised for search engines.
+Before you look at advertising, whether social or AdWords, make sure your website is optimised for search engines.
 Despite progressions in digital marketing, SEO has become much more sophisticated and remains your reliable digital bullhorn, reaching out to the right people.

 A search engine optimised website is typically a good quality website; images are clear and include alt-text, content is relevant and includes the keywords you want to rank for, titles and descriptions are correctly inputted; the list goes on.

-The goal is to rank on Google when people search for the services you offer; if, despite having excellent SEO in place, you are still struggling to rank above the competition, at least you have a high quality, visually appealing and informative website to advertise on Facebook and Google.
+The goal is to rank on Google when people search for the services you offer; if despite having excellent SEO in place, you are still struggling to rank above the competition, at least you have a high quality, visually appealing and informative website to advertise on Facebook and Google.

 2. Landing Pages are infinitely important

 Never, and we cannot emphasise it enough, ever launch a paid advertising campaign without having proper landing pages in place.
 We will say this until we are blue in the face.
-This is a sure fire way to lose money and lose leads.
+This is a sure-fire way to lose money and lose leads.